 Honey or Agave nectar

 We often prefer drizzling our pancakes and waffles with honey instead of maple syrup.
 However, you are not saving yourself from the ill effects of sugar by making this seemingly ‘healthy’ choice.
 It is important to note that the fructose content is what one should be aware of in these sweeteners.
-Too much fructose can lead to fatty liver disease, metabolic problems that will ultimately lead to obesity and diabetes.
-You are better off using regular sugar with its 50% fructose than using Agave nectar which has 90% fructose.
+Too much fructose can lead to fatty liver disease and metabolic problems, leading to obesity and diabetes.
+You are better off using regular sugar with its 50% fructose than Agave nectar with 90% fructose.

 Before you reach out for a bottle of energy drink that promises to up your energy levels in an instant, you need to understand what these contain – water (so that you do not feel dehydrated), electrolytes (electrolytes like sodium is lost via sweat), and sugar (a source of energy).
 Nothing wrong with it you feel?